ighorj/GrokkingAlgo/README.md

 # GrokkingAlgo
-repo on Algos from Grokking Algorithm,s
+repo on Algos from Grokking Algorithms